shaharBabkoff/Fake_news_classification/README.md

 - High-dimensional feature space: The text vectorization process created a large number of features, which initially led to computational inefficiency and potential overfitting.
 ### Optimization Step
 To address these challenge, the following optimizations were implemented
 - Comprehensive hyperparameter tuning using GridSearchCV with cross-validation to find the optimal balance between model complexity and performance.
-The grid search explored different regularization strengths (C values from 0.001 to 100) to prevent overfitting.
+The grid search explored different regularization strengths to prevent overfitting.

 ## 4. Basic Neural Network Implementation